santiaghini/seed-counter/README.md

-# SeedCounter
+# SeedSeg

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://seed-counter-brophy.streamlit.app)

-SeedCounter is a tool that counts the number of seeds in an image.
+SeedSeg is a tool that counts the number of seeds in an image.
 This tool was developed for segregation analysis of transgenic Arabidopsis lines to identify single insertion lines, and as such is optimized for counting the number of transgenic seeds expressing a visible marker (fluorescence or pigment) in a mixed pool of seeds with and without the marker.

-SeedCounter takes a batch of images as input and outputs in `.csv` format the count of seeds for each input image given.
+SeedSeg takes a batch of images as input and outputs in `.csv` format the count of seeds for each input image given.

 **Raw Image**
 <div style="text-align:center">